backstage/backstage/plugins/entity-feedback/README.md

 Welcome to the entity-feedback plugin!

-This plugin allows you give and view feedback on entities available in the Backstage catalog.
+This plugin allows you to give and view feedback on entities available in the Backstage catalog.
+It also allows you to rate the application itself.

 ## Features